Remisse/ecscalibur/README.md

 All of the above Entity operations can affect performance quite heavily because of the archetype-based nature of this framework.

 For instance, adding one single component to an entity would result in that entity being removed from the archetype it is stored in and moved to another.
 If the destination archetype does not exist, it has to be created on the spot along with all of its internal data structures.
+This also means that adding multiple components to the same entity during the same world loop could lead to a lot of unnecessary back-and-forth between archetypes.

 That is why all operations which would cause similar structural changes are batched, combined and then executed on the next world loop.